johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Once the situation is upon you its too late.
   > you have to be prepared in advance.
   > You need to know already who you are and what you believe.
-  > Not whatyou organization believes, not what your peers believe.
+  > Not what you organization believes, not what your peers believe.
   > They way to do it is by working through issues of morality/mortality/ and honor for YOURSELF.

 ## Standard Operating system: